Michael Lau, MD, FACS, FACOG, MS, MBA – CEO & Co-Founder

 For his MBA degree from Oxford, he concentrated on strategy and technology commercialization.

-Hung Cao, PhD – Chief Technology Officer
+Hung Cao, PhD – Co-Founder

 Dr. Hung Cao is an Associate Professor of Electrical Engineering and Computer Science at UC Irvine.
 He has 15+ years’ experience in biosensors and wireless technology for animal models and humans as well as bio-signal processing.
 Dr. Cao is a recipient of the University of Washington’s RRF Award (2016) and the National Science Foundation CAREER Award (2017) and one of the University of Washington’s two nominees for the Moore Inventor Fellowship 2017.